Brascan Gold Activates Earn-in Option on the Alegre Gold Project in Northeastern Brazil

-Vancouver, British Columbia--(Newsfile Corp. - January 25, 2022) - Brascan Gold Inc. BRAS ("Brascan" or the "Company") is pleased to announce formal activation of the Alegre Gold Project (the "Project") earn-in option agreement in Pará State in northeastern Brazil.
+VANCOUVER, British Columbia., Jan.
+25, 2022 (GLOBE NEWSWIRE) -- Brascan Gold Inc. BRAS ("Brascan" or the "Company") is pleased to announce formal activation of the Alegre Gold Project (the "Project") earn-in option agreement in Pará State in northeastern Brazil.
 Brascan can now begin exploration of the highly prospective Alegre Gold Property.

 Brascan will earn a 100% interest in the Project after spending exploration expenditures of $1,000,000 and making a payment of $400,000, as well as issuing 750,000 common shares to claim 100% ownership of Chapada Brasil Mineração Ltda. ("CBM").
 CBM will retain a 2% net smelter royalty (NSR), 50% of which can be purchased by Brascan for $1 million, on or before a production decision.
 Brascan will pay a finder's fee as permitted by the Canadian Stock Exchange (CSE).